grafana/loki/docs/logcli.md

 Run a LogQL query.

 Flags:
   --help                   Show context-sensitive help (also try --help-long and --help-man).
   --addr=""                Server address, need to specify.
   --username=""            Username for HTTP basic auth.
   --password=""            Password for HTTP basic auth.
   --limit=30               Limit on number of entries to print.
   --since=1h               Lookback window.
   --forward                Scan forwards through logs.
   -t, --tail               Tail the logs
-  --no-labels    Do not print labels
+  --no-labels              Do not print any labels --no-label=NO-LABEL ...
+Do not print labels given the provided key --label=LABEL ...
+Do print labels given the provided key

 Args:
   <query>    eg '{foo="bar",baz="blip"}'